-This Order shall apply to all persons employed in an agricultural occupation whether paid on a time, piece rate, commission, or other basis, except that:

-- (A) No provision of this Order shall apply to any employee who is engaged in work which is primarily intellectual, managerial, or creative, and which requires exercise of discretion and independent judgment, and for which the remuneration is not less than \$900.00 per month; - (B) No provision of this Order shall apply to any individual who is the parent, spouse, child, or legally adopted child of the employer; - (C) Section 5 of this Order shall not apply to any employer who employs fewer than five (5) persons covered by this Order.
-If at any one time during a calendar year an employer has five (5) or more employees covered by this Order, every provision of this Order, including Section 5, shall apply to that employer throughout that calendar year. - (D) No provision of this Order shall apply to any employee covered by Order No. 8-80 or Order No. 13-80, relating to industries handling products after harvest. - (E) The provisions of this Order shall not apply to sheepherders.
+- 1. Applicability of Order.
+This order shall apply to all persons employed in an agricultural occupation whether paid on a time, piece rate, commission, or other basis, except that: - (A) No provision of this Order shall apply to any employee who is engaged in work which is primarily intellectual, managerial, or creative, and which requires exercise of discretion and independent judgment, and for which the remuneration is not less than \$900.00 per month; - (B) No provision of this Order shall apply to any individual who is the parent, spouse, child, or legally adopted child of the employer; - (C) Section 5 of this Order shall not apply to any employer who employs fewer than five (5) persons covered by this Order.
+If at any one time during a calendar year an employer has five (5) or more employees covered by this Order, every provision of this Order, including Section 5, shall apply to that employer throughout that calendar year. - (D) No provision of this Order shall apply to any employee covered by Order No. 8-80 or Order No. 13-80, relating to industries handling products after harvest.